It's the opening general session of a major conference.

 - Accelerate both recognition and learning by honoring accomplishments in a way that both celebrates the award recipient, but also makes explicit what other attendees can learn and apply from their efforts.

-- Accelerate learning by having a reactor panel of industry pros who comment on and engage with the thinking of a traditional opening keynote speaker if you have one ... connecting the speakers ideas to specific practical application opportunities.
+- Accelerate learning with a reactor panel of industry pros who comment on and engage with the thinking of a traditional opening keynote speaker if you have one ... connecting the speakers ideas to specific practical application opportunities.

 - Accelerate solution-finding with a running slide deck as people arrive, one that spotlights common challenges and organizational resources or member solutions.
 Or post a common challenge and let people text or Tweet a solution with responses displayed in real-time.